 Veteran learns valuable lessons about life, himself, while earning social work degree in honors program at KU Edwards Campus

-A U.S. Navy veteran with an inspiring journey back to higher education, 33-year-old Nate Eikmeier will graduate with a Bachelor of Social Work degree from KU Edwards Campus (KUEC) this month.
+A U.S. Navy veteran with an inspiring journey back to higher education, 33-year-old Nate Eikmeier will graduate with a Bachelor of Social Work degree from KU this month.
 Originally from Aurora, Nebraska, Nate served nine years with the Navy.
 He deployed four times and then was stationed in Charleston, South Carolina, before moving to the Kansas City area in 2016.
-When he returned, he began his college education at Johnson County Community College and became intrigued with KUEC’s social work program.
-Once enrolled, he pushed himself to take advantage of the research opportunities available in the KUEC Honors Program.
+When he returned, he began his college education at Johnson County Community College and became intrigued with the social work program.
+Once enrolled, he pushed himself to take advantage of the research opportunities available in the KU Edwards Campus Honors Program.

 Eikmeier’s journey has not always been easy.
 But his insight may give you advice and hope for the future.